rahuldkjain/github-profile-readme-generator/src/markdown-pages/support.md

 > Think of giving not as a duty but as a privilege --John D. Rockefeller Hr.

-Github Profile README Generator tool is free and will always be free.
-Numerous developers put their time and effort to make this tool more powerful.
+🚀 Github Profile README Generator tool is free and will always be free.
+Numerous developers has put their time and efforts to make this tool more powerful.
 However, these developers are doing their full time job along with open-source contributions.

 You can come forward to support the developers by making small donations.
-You never know what will this support mean to them.
-Some will smile on seeing their work reward, some will be happy to pay the next month rent, some can buy coffee to contribute more.
+You will never know what this support mean to them.
+If you find the tool really helpful, then it will be very grateful to support the tool 🙇.

 <p align="center">
 <a href="https://www.paypal.me/rahuldkjain"><img src="https://ionicabizau.github.io/badges/paypal.svg" alt="sponsor github profile readme generator"/>